Zhujiajiao#3 in Best Things To Do in Shanghai

-You're free to walk around Zhujiajiao anytime on any day; however, getting here can be a challenge.
-The water town is a good distance west of the city center.
-The easiest way to reach Zhujiajiao is to take a taxi from downtown Shanghai, which should cost you between 150 to 200 CNY (about $24 to $32 USD) each way.
+Admission to Zhujiajiao is between 30 to 90 yuan ($4 to $13); the difference in price depends on what attractions you wish to visit within.
+Getting there, however, can be a challenge.
+The easiest way to reach Zhujiajiao is to take a taxi from downtown Shanghai, which should cost you between 150 to 200 yuan (about $22 to $30) each way.
 But, if you'd like to save some dough, take the hour-long bus ride from the Puanlu bus station near People's Square in Shanghai.
-This will only set you back 12 CNY (about $2 USD).
+This will only set you back 12 yuan (about $2).
 Just make sure you get on the Hùzhu Gaosù Kuàixiàn bus line.
-For more information, check out our guide to Getting Around Shanghai.
-Also, consult the town's official website.

 More Best Things To Do in Shanghai